i4vision/AppHubManager/replit.md

 This is an App Launcher application that provides a clean, utility-focused interface for organizing and accessing favorite applications.
 The system follows a design approach inspired by Linear's functionality and Chrome's new tab page simplicity, prioritizing efficiency and ease of use.

 The application allows users to:
-- View all saved apps in a responsive grid layout
+- View all saved apps in a responsive grid layout with automatic favicon display
 - Add new apps with name and URL
 - Delete existing apps
-- Click app cards to navigate to saved URLs
+- Click app cards to navigate to saved URLs in new tabs
+- See app favicons automatically fetched from DuckDuckGo's icon service
+- View full URLs via tooltip on hover (only domain shown in card)

 ## User Preferences